dedalodaelus/ArmbianShrink/README.md

 Updating inode references     XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX The filesystem on /dev/loop1 is now 773603 blocks long.

-Shrunk pi.img from 30G to 3.1G
+Shrunk armbian.img from 30G to 3.1G
 ```

 ## Contributing ##